TazztheMonster/AbschlussPruefung/README.md

 chmod +x applyDeploymentsAndServices.sh
 chmod +x sd.sh
 ```
+2. Open the install.sh file with a text editor of your choise.
+Change the variables on the top of the File to match your local conditions or preferences.
-Then run the "install.sh" script in the main directory.
+3. Then run the "install.sh" script in the main directory.
 (Please execute it while you are in the main directory!
 The execution while you are in another directory can cause problems!)

 #### Manual installation: